MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ### -Name
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Name parameter specifies the name of the AdminAuditLogConfig object.

-You don't need to specify this parameter when configuring administrator audit logging.
-It doesn't affect your configuration or how administrator audit logging works.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The Name parameter specifies the name of the AdminAuditLogConfig object.

 You don't need to specify this parameter when you configure administrator audit logging.
 It doesn't affect your configuration or how administrator audit logging works.

 ```yaml
 Type: String